On this page

 Last updated

-A PhD in psychology can open opportunities to research human behavior, teach at the postsecondary level, and help others through patient-facing specialties such as behavioral analysis or in-depth counseling.
-If you’re thinking about investigating online PhD programs in psychology, now is a great time.
-The state of mental health in the United States is concerning, according to Mental Health America.
-Youth mental health is worsening, mental illness among adults is increasing, and there is a great unmet need among both youth and adults for mental health services.
+A PhD in psychology can present numerous opportunities to study human behavior, teach at the postsecondary level, and assist others through patient-facing specialties, such as behavioral analysis or in-depth counseling.
+If you’re considering exploring online PhD programs in psychology, now is an opportune time.
+According to Mental Health America, the state of mental health in the United States is alarming.
+Youth mental health is declining, mental illness among adults is on the rise, and there is an enormous unmet demand for mental health services among both age groups.

-Online PhD programs in psychology provide flexibility through online or blended programs, the ability to accelerate your studies or take them slow, and the opportunity to earn your required clinical hours at a facility close to home.
-Whether you intend to move into clinical work or do research, the work you do helps both patients and other providers of healthcare.
-Before you get to that point, you’ve got to get the PhD in psychology.
+Online PhD programs in psychology offer a variety of benefits, including flexible online or blended programs, the ability to accelerate or slow down your studies, and the chance to complete your required clinical hours at a nearby facility.
+Whether you aim to pursue clinical work or research, the work you undertake can assist patients and other healthcare providers.
+However, before reaching that point, you must earn your PhD in psychology.
 You might have questions, including:

 Which online PhD in psychology program is right for me?
 Is the degree worth the time and effort?
 Will the required time commitment fit into my already busy schedule?